vailercodder/JS-APPLESEEDS-EX/README.md

 - `basics/` - Basic syntax and operations
 - `functions/` - Function definitions and expressions
 - `asynchronous/` - Exercises on asynchronous JavaScript (Promises, async/await)
-- `DOM/` - Document Object Model manipulations
-- `APIs/` - Using JavaScript to interact with web APIs

 ## How to Use

 To run these exercises, you will need: